Chocolate Chip Cookies

 White granulated sugar for topping

-I learned to love these while working a summer/winter job with caterer.
+I learned to love these while working a summer/winter job with a caterer.

 2 cups flour